LibreSolar/bms-firmware/README.md

 ![build badge](https://travis-ci.com/LibreSolar/bms-firmware.svg?branch=master)

-This repository contains the firmware for the different Libre Solar Battery Management Systems.
-Originally, the firmware was based on [ARM Mbed OS](https://www.mbed.com).
-The current version also supports using [Zephyr RTOS](https://www.zephyrproject.org/) for some boards.
+This repository contains the firmware based on [Zephyr RTOS](https://www.zephyrproject.org/) for the different Libre Solar Battery Management Systems.

 **Warning:** This firmware is under active development.
 Even though we try our best not to break any features that worked before, not every commit is fully tested on every board before including it to the master branch.
 As soon as the status of the firmware is considered stable enough, we will test the core features on all boards and generate a release.

 ## Supported devices

-ARM Mbed OS:

 - Libre Solar 3-5s (12V) BMS with TI bq76920: [BMS-5S50-SC](https://github.com/LibreSolar/bms-5s50-sc)
 - Libre Solar 6-15s (24-48V) BMS with TI bq76930/40: [BMS-15S80-SC](https://github.com/LibreSolar/bms-15s80-sc)

-Zephyr (preliminary):

 - Libre Solar 3-8s (12V/24V) BMS with Intersil ISL94202: [BMS-8S50-IC](https://github.com/LibreSolar/bms-8s50-ic)

 ## Building and flashing the firmware